 You won’t see the burn right away

 Over time, skin cells pick up more melanin particles (the pigment in skin) as a protective mechanism.
 To you, this gradual change in pigment—from pink to red to darker red—means you won’t see the full extent of the burn until six to 24 hours after exposure, says Michele Farber, MD, a dermatologist at Schweiger Dermatology Group in New York City.
-Here are 10 things to not do after getting a sunburn.
+Once you realize your sunburn, make sure to avoid the 10 things to not do after getting a sunburn.

 Your skin tries to ease the burn

 Blood vessels dilate in an effort to bring healthy oxygenated blood to the area, which will cause that tell-tale redness and warmth, says Dr. Farber.
 Plus, “any state of inflammation brings fluid to the skin,” she says.
 At the cellular level, there is swelling in between individual skin cells.
 This can also happen on the surface of the skin, otherwise known as a blister.
-Already sunburnt?
-Here’s what dermatologists would do.
+And blisters are also one of the signs of sun poisoning.

 Control blistering and peeling

 The best defense is a strong offense—wearing SPF 30 (at least)—and reapplying every two hours.
-If you’re already sunburnt, you can help prevent peeling by taking an NSAID like ibuprofen to quell inflammation and apply a skin-soothing emollient or topical aloe, says Dr. Mark.
+If you’re already sunburned, you can help prevent peeling by taking a non-steroidal anti-inflammatory drug (NSAID) like ibuprofen to quell inflammation and apply a skin-soothing emollient or topical aloe, says Dr. Mark.
 A cool (not cold) compress can also alleviate discomfort.
-If you do blister, resist popping it, as it serves as nature’s Band-Aid.
-From milk baths to tea bag compresses, these home remedies for a sunburn actually work.
+If you do blister, resist popping them.
+From milk baths to teabag compresses, these home remedies for a sunburn actually work.

 You may feel parched

 When skin is burned, your body’s protective layer is damaged and doesn’t hold moisture in properly, says Dr. Farber.
 As electrolyte levels in your body shift in response to this water loss, you may become dehydrated.
-Drink up.
-These are the surprising signs of dehydration you should be on the lookout for after spending time in the sun.
+It’s easier to drink enough water with these hydration tips.

 Your skin may be changed forever

 You know how one bad sunburn can make you more prone to melanoma skin cancer?
-One reason may be because the burn triggers mutations in certain genes that suppress tumors.
+One reason may be because the burn can trigger mutations in certain genes that encourage tumors to grow and possibly turning off other tumor inhibitors.
 What does that mean?
 “You’re shutting down the body’s innate stop sign, which allows a tumor to proliferate,” says Dr. Hale.
-This blood test may one day be able to detect cancer before it start.

 Winter vacations are worse